 Best Curling Iron for Short Hair Reviews – Top 5 Picks of 2017

 Cute, short hairstyles are cool, smart, convenient and easy to maintain, and a few curls or waves can give them tons of personality.
 Fortunately, it’s quick and simple to add body and curl to shorter hair.
-A great curling iron or flat iron can make it even easier.
+A great curling iron can make it even easier.

-With so many different curling iron models on the market, knowing which one is best for your short hair can be difficult.
-While most curling irons are similar in appearance, some are better for short hair than others.
+With so many different curling iron models on the market, knowing which one is the best curling iron for short hair can be difficult.
+While most irons are similar in appearance, some are better for short hair than others.

 Table of Contents

-- 1 Top Rated Curling Irons for Short Hair in 2017: Quick Comparison
+- 1 Top Curling Irons for Short Hair in 2017: Quick Comparison

-- 2 What Type of Curling Iron Is Best for Short Hair?
+- 2 What Type of Iron Is Best for Short Hair?